Private Practice Questions: Insurance Request Responses

 Now, why do I take this approach?
 Let me break it down for you.
 Firstly, I focus on maintaining a therapeutic relationship built on trust and respect.
 I don’t believe in pressuring clients into paying a higher fee than they are comfortable paying.

 Secondly, I have confidence in the value I bring to the table as a therapist.
 Clients whose needs resonate with my approach and can afford my cash rate recognize the worth of investing in their mental health journey.
+Clients are often surprised when they learn how physicians, urologists, and doctors in larger medical centers are similarly constrained by insurance limitations, and how that can reduce appointment quality.

 Quite often clients come to therapy asking for someone in their network.
-I’ll help them find a therapist in their network and sure enough, a few months later, they end up back in my office commenting on how much they appreciated that I was actively trying to help them find the right fit rather than pressuring them.
+I’ll help them find a therapist in their network, and sure enough, a few months later, they end up back in my office commenting on how much they appreciated that I was actively trying to help them find the right fit rather than pressuring them.

 Offering Alternatives: Superbills and Mentaya